 Once more, on behalf I welcome you to this journal.
 We look forward to your submissions and to publish your manuscripts.

-The journal Cancer & Therapeutics aims to publish scientific articles in General Medicine.
+The Online International Journal of Onco Scientific Networks & Oncology aims to publish scientific articles in General Medicine.
 It covers the entire spectrum from basic science to clinical medicine, including research papers, case reports and review articles as special articles.

 For scientific research work constantly, but also an integrative review of all the work and results obtained in relation to a particular topic that will generate a real knowledge about that is not only necessary.